Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 It defines:

 1. Compression mechanisms to avoid transporting information known by both sender and receiver over the air.
 Known information are part of the "context".
+This component is called SCHC Compressor/Decompressor (SCHC C/D)
 2. Fragmentation mechanisms to allow SCHC Packet transportation on small, and potentially variable, MTU.
+This component  called SCHC Fragmentation/Reassembly (SCHC F/R)

 Context exchange or pre-provisioning is out of scope of this document.